0LEG0/next-yate/README.md

 ## Features

 - Simple to use.
-- Independence of other Nodejs modules.
+- Channels are supported. _(Now creation of IVR or dialplan is as easy as a piece of cake)_.
 - Auto-restore connections and message handlers on network collisions.
 - Cache of all requests in offline mode.
-- Auto-acknowledge of the incoming messages by acknowledge_timeout.
-(This can be critical under high load, as it prevents Yate from crashing).
+- Auto-acknowledge of the incoming messages by acknowledge_timeout. _(This can be critical under high load, as it prevents Yate from crashing)_.
+- Independence of other Nodejs modules.

 (* Compatibility with javascript.yate has been moved to [Next-Yate-Compat](https://github.com/0LEG0/next-yate-compat))